 The Holmes County Kidney Fund stays true to its roots.
 Founded as a voluntary nonprofit organization in 1976 by Lizzie Ann Yoder, the goal was simple: give back to a community that was so instrumental in helping offset the medical expenses of her son’s kidney transplant.
 Lizzie Ann oversaw the fund until her death in 1979.
 Today, her children keep the vision alive, with her youngest son Marv chairing the organization with the help of a council of volunteers.

 Kidney disease hits close to home for the Yoder family; it’s something they’re passionate about fighting.
-After 40 years, The Fund is still a Yoder family project, but it’s grown to include members of other families as well, families touched by the generosity of a community that genuinely cares.
+After over 40 years, The Fund is still a Yoder family project, but it’s grown to include members of other families as well, families touched by the generosity of a community that genuinely cares.

 What We Do

 The Holmes County Kidney Fund assists area residents suffering from kidney disease who have no other means of support.
 The Fund provides financial aid for prescription drugs, transportation to and from dialysis centers, and medical bills.
 The rising cost of care can be an ever-growing burden on an already stressed family, so we do our best to alleviate pressure as best we can.
 Our monthly budget is depleted quickly, which is why donations are so important.
 Currently, The Holmes County Kidney Fund is providing monetary aid to 20 friends.

 The Holmes County Kidney Fund also supports research projects through the Cleveland Clinic’s Department of Nephrology and Hypertension Research Fund for Kidney Transplants.
 The Clinic focuses its research on the long-term complications of renal transplantation.
 The Cleveland Clinic was the location of the initial transplant in 1976, and it has remained a leader in cutting-edge treatment and care.